-One step lower and one step higher reveals a natural affinity between atomic matter, Atum, and the entire universe, Jah.
-Ka-Gaia is only possible in the context of this larger reality, which spans the whole breadth of existence, from the atomic elements to Universal Consciousness (bear with me).
-But the enormity of Atum-Jah is itself necessarily contained within two further shells: first that of Ra and finally, Amun.
+One step lower and one step higher reveals a natural affinity between atomic matter, Atum, and the universe in its entirety, Jah.
+Ka-Gaia is only possible in the context of this larger reality, which spans the whole breadth of existence, from atoms and electrons to universal consciousness.
+But the enormity of Atum-Jah is itself necessarily contained within two further shells, Ra and Amun, Energy and Nothingness.

-At the lower end of the hierarchy, the microcosm, Ra is the E in Einstein’s famous E=mc2.
-A the higher end, it is the pure transcendental potential of a divine Creator.
-We might call this pairing Ra-Shiva.
-Finally, then, we have the ultimate pairing of the inner, immanent emptiness at the centre of everything, Amun, and the outer, transcendent emptiness beyond everything, Parashiva.
-This is the coincidence of the Centre-Whole, or Amun-Parashiva.
+At the lower end of the hierarchy, Ra is simply the E in Einstein’s E=mc2.
+A the higher end, it is the pure uncreated energy of a Creator God.
+Let’s call this pairing Ra-Shiva.
+Finally, we have the ultimate pairing of the inner, immanent emptiness at the centre of everything, Amun, and the outer, transcendent emptiness beyond everything, Parashiva.
+This is the coincidence of the Centre-Whole, Amun-Parashiva.

 “As man I bisect all the Pairs and their linking processes, for I include inferior members of every Pair, but am included in the superior member.
 I am at home in the upper half of the hierarchy because I am the lower half.
 To use more familiar language, man the microcosm reflects the macrocosm – a doctrine which, in its many forms, is as ancient as it is universal.
 And it is generally implied that man’s business is to recognize and restore the links between what is above and what is below, between the universe without and the universe within.
 That is to say, while man is man because he cuts the hierarchy in half, his office is to heal that wound, to restore the unity of the Pairs, and so to realize himself as much more and much less than man.
 His task is to re-seat the suprahuman rider on the infrahuman horse, to join ruler and ruled, to realize the ancestral cave and the ancestral mountain imply each other, to link the nine circles of Hell with the nine circles of Heaven, to reunite the rising branches of the universe-tree with its deepening roots – and so to regain his own balance.
 The common-sensible part-man who is only human, and the scientific part-man who finds himself only in the bottom half of the hierarchy, and the religious part-man who finds himself only in the top half – all three need to be conjoined in the symmetrical and vertical man who is whole because his universe is whole.
 Such, more or less, is the suggestion of a long esoteric tradition, of the experience of mystics and poets in every time and country, and of much psychological analysis.”